Frequently Asked Questions

 All limbs that overhang our conductors are pruned in order to provide 20 feet of clearance.

-Coated secondary wires and service wires are cleared only if trees or limbs are laying on or pulling down the wires.
+Coated secondary wires and service wires are cleared only if trees or limbs are causing significant deviation to the service wire.

-In rural areas, limbs and brush smaller than 4 inches in diameter are piled and left on site.
+In rural areas, limbs and brush smaller than 4 inches in diameter are piled and left on site or chipped and blown onto the right of way.
 In urban areas, the limbs are chipped and hauled away.
 Wood larger than 4 inches in diameter is left on site in both urban and rural areas.
-We will work with the customer as to the placement of the wood left behind.
+We work with each customer to determine appropriate placement of the wood left behind.

 In rural areas, limbs and brush smaller than 4 inches in diameter are piled and left on site.
 In urban areas, the limbs are chipped and hauled away.
 Wood larger than 4 inches in diameter is left on site at firewood length at the base of the tree in both urban and rural areas.